SweetysimA/Sharing-Books/README.md

 ## CONCLUSION:
-Throughout the iterative model, collaboration and communication with stakeholders are crucial.
+Throughout the iterative model, collaboration and communication with stakeholders are very important.
 Regular feedback loops ensure that the development team remains responsive to changing requirements and user needs, leading to a more robust and user-friendly book-sharing platform over time.